Bart Bast

-Bart "Simpson" Bast (born 4 June 1967) is a former speedway rider from the United States.
+Barton Peter Bast (born 4 June 1967) is a former speedway rider from the United States.
+He earned 3 caps for the United States national speedway team.

 Speedway career

 Bast became the United States champion in 1998 after winning the United States Individual Speedway Championship.

 He rode in the top tier of British Speedway in 1989, riding for the Swindon Robins.
+During the same season he had initially been refused a work permit following an attempt by Wolverhampton Wolves to sign him.

 Family

 His cousins Mike Bast and Steve Bast were both North American champions.